JinhaoLee/WCA/README.md

 If this repository is helpful in your research, please consider citing our paper.
 ```
-@inproceedings{Li2024visual,
+@inproceedings{livisual,
   title={Visual-Text Cross Alignment: Refining the Similarity Score in Vision-Language Models},
-    author={Li, Jinhao and Li, Haopeng and Erfani, Sarah and Feng, Lei and Bailey, James and Liu, Feng},
+  author={Li, Jinhao and Li, Haopeng and Erfani, Sarah Monazam and Feng, Lei and Bailey, James and Liu, Feng},
-    booktitle = {International Conference on Machine Learning},
+  booktitle={Forty-first International Conference on Machine Learning}
-    year={2024},
 }
 ```